threefoldfoundation/books/content/ourverse/ov_intro.md

 ### Meeting and presentation capabilities

 Covid-19 has put digital meetings in everyones agenda.
 From business meetings to school classes, we all have been using industry standard video conferencing tools.
-This is a step forward from having audio conferences only, but a lot can be improved if all participants are part of and in a virtual space where everyone has 3D virtual representation, and experiences the same (virtual) environment as one would in the real world in a conference room.
+This is a step forward from having audio conferences only, but a lot can be improved if all participants are part of and in a virtual space where everyone has 3D virtual representation and experiences the same (virtual) environment as one would in the real world in a conference room.

-This is possible in the metaverse, and proximity of the virtual world rendering makes the experiences high quality and latency free.
+This is make possible in the metaverse and proximity of the virtual world rendering makes the experiences high quality and latency free.
 ![metaverse](img/metaverse_conference.png)

 ### Internal and outside work, meet and greet spaces
 Larger rooms allow for digital roaming and impromptu meetings.
-Just like working in an office building (or any other physical setting), having a continuous virtual presence in a virtual world allows you to have impromptu conversations, meeting, brains storming sessions or just that little chat near the coffee machine in the cafeteria.
+Just like working in an office building (or any other physical setting) having a continuous virtual presence in a virtual world allows you to have impromptu conversations, meeting, brains storming sessions or just that little chat near the coffee machine in the cafeteria.

 <div style="text-align: center;">